 Opposing the most common horror stories out there, our eyes are usually quite forgiving.
 However, protecting your eyes and getting your eyes checked regularly are sensible routes to go.
 The happier your eyes are, the more comfortable you’ll feel.

 Like more info about your eyes?
-Check out our Knowledge Center.
+Check out our Help Center.